SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Experiments

 In the field of semi-supervised learning, besides model performance, training overhead is a key metric for evaluating the practicality and environmental impact of algorithms.
 This section will quantitatively compare the training overhead of existing benchmarks with our proposed method.

 \textbf{TorchSSL} from \citeauthor{zhang_flexmatch_2021} is a mainstream SSL evaluation protocols, typically employ training deep neural networks from scratch, leading to significant computational burdens.
-For example, training the FixMatch algorithm on a single NVIDIA V100 GPU requires ``300 hours $\times$ 3 settings $\times$ 3 seeds'' for the CIFAR-100 dataset; ``110 hours $\times$ 3 settings $\times$ 3 seeds'' for CIFAR-10; and ``225 hours $\times$ 3 settings $\times$ 3 seeds'' for STL-10.
-The total training time amounts to 5715 GPU hours (approximately 238 GPU days).
+For example, training the FixMatch algorithm on a single \textbf{NVIDIA V100 GPU} requires ``300 hours $\times$ 3 settings $\times$ 3 seeds'' for the CIFAR-100 dataset; ``110 hours $\times$ 3 settings $\times$ 3 seeds'' for CIFAR-10; and ``225 hours $\times$ 3 settings $\times$ 3 seeds'' for STL-10.
+The total training time amounts to \textbf{5715 GPU hours} (approximately 238 GPU days).
 This high computational demand poses a significant experimental cost barrier for academia and resource-constrained research institutions.

 \textbf{USB} from \citeauthor{wang2022usb} is another current mainstream SSL evaluation protocol.
-It reports that training the FixMatch algorithm on a single NVIDIA V100 GPU incurs an overhead of ``11 hours $\times$ 2 settings $\times$ 3 seeds'' for the CIFAR-100 dataset, and ``18 hours $\times$ 2 settings $\times$ 3 seeds'' for the STL-10 dataset.
-Across these two datasets, a total of 174 GPU hours are required.
+It reports that training the FixMatch algorithm on a single \textbf{NVIDIA V100 GPU} incurs an overhead of ``11 hours $\times$ 2 settings $\times$ 3 seeds'' for the CIFAR-100 dataset, and ``18 hours $\times$ 2 settings $\times$ 3 seeds'' for the STL-10 dataset.
+Across these two datasets, a total of \textbf{174 GPU hours are required}.

 \textbf{Our proposed method} utilizes a pre-trained ViT as a feature extractor.
-After this feature extraction step is completed, the core SGMM classifier training process can be completed in \textbf{less than ten minutes on a free Tesla T4 GPU 15GB} on the Google Colab platform, demonstrating high efficiency and state-of-the-art performance.
-This minute-level training time gives our method a significant competitive advantage in resource-constrained practical deployments and rapid iteration research scenarios.
+After this feature extraction step is completed, our core classifier training process can typically be completed in \textbf{less than ten minutes} on a \textbf{single free Tesla T4 accelerator} on the Google Colab platform, demonstrating high efficiency and state-of-the-art performance.
+This minute-level training time gives our method a significant competitive advantage in \textbf{resource-constrained practical deployments} and \textbf{rapid iteration research scenarios}.
+For detailed training time performance, please refer to Figure \ref{fig:time}.